Particular/docs.particular.net/samples/web/owin-pass-through/sample.md

 The Bus based approach takes the following steps

  * Reads text for the message body from the HTTP request
- * Reads the message type name from the requires headers
+ * Reads the message type name from the required headers
  * Converts the message type name to a .net Type
  * Uses Type and message body, in conjunction with Json.net, to deserialize an instance of the real message
  * Places that message on the bus via a `SendLocal`